 Do I Need GST For Dropshipping?

 If your dropshipping business is located in India, the answer is yes.
 Anywhere else and the answer is no. GST, or goods and services tax, is an indirect tax unique to Indian businesses.
 Luckily, if your dropshipping business sources products from India, but is located elsewhere, this tax is not applicable to you.
+However, this may not apply if you run a reverse dropshipping business, so do your research.

 Do You Need LLC For Dropshipping?